BanditTech/WingmanReloaded/docs/README.md

 ### Buff Flasks

 > These work well when assigned with an attack key as trigger.
-Another option is using a health trigger, or saving these for Pop Flasks hotkey.
+Another option is using a health trigger, or saving these for the Pop Flasks hotkey.

 ### Quicksilver Flasks